OCA/business-requirement/business_requirement/README.rst

 1. Define the header information

 * Master Project (Partner is the one related to the master project)
-* Priority (low, Middle, High)
+* Priority (low, Medium, High)
-* Change request: Is it a change request (currently only informational)
+* Change request: Is it a change request? (currently only informational with n model or action)
 * Tags: any relevant tag for the business.
 * Owner and approver by default